Exploiting Vocabulary Frequency Imbalance in Language Model Pre-training: Experiments

 The effect of tokenized text complexity and relative token-frequency imbalance on language models has not yet been explored.
 Each prediction in a language model depends on previous tokens, and the conditional nature of these probabilities adds significant analytical complexity.
 However, it is possible to hypothesize that loss of rare token prediction weighs heavily in the overall loss, as conditional probability is often orders of magnitude lower and therefore yields much higher per‑token losses \cite{pinto2024fairlanguagemodelparadox, mircea2024gradient}.
 To address this presumption, we empirically examine how reducing loss on frequent word prediction at the expense of rare word predictions affects overall model performance.
+Models are pre-trained on $40\mathrm{B}$ bytes and evaluated on a separate, non-overlapping $5\mathrm{B}$ byte split of FineWeb-Edu.
 Figure \ref{fig:3a} shows that enlarging the vocabulary steadily lowers the average per‑word loss for the frequent words, where the gap between $24\mathrm{K}$ and $196\mathrm{K}$ is roughly $0.1$ nats for the frequent $2,500$ words.
-Moreover, frequent words dominate the cross-entropy loss: frequent $2,500$ words contribute almost $80$\% of the total loss regardless of vocabulary size.
-However, as the vocabulary expands, the loss associated with infrequent words also rises, reflecting their diminished conditional probabilities and degraded predictability on those tokens.
-Despite this penalty, Figure \ref{fig:3b} reports an overall decline in global cross-entropy loss from roughly $3.179$ to $3.136$ nats as the vocabulary size grows, indicating that the benefits of reducing loss on frequent words prediction outweigh the drawbacks of poorer infrequent word estimates.
-These observations highlight a key takeaway: lower tokenized text complexity makes the model predict frequent words with less uncertainty, and since the overall objective is governed by their loss contribution, further skewness in the relative token-frequency distribution generally reduces the data complexity and cross-entropy loss even though it increases rare words' losses.
-This finding is consistent with the existing study \cite{rajaraman2025theorytokenizationllms} on unigram models, explaining the benefits of increasing vocabulary size.
+In contrast, the average per-word loss for the rarest $20,000$ words rises with vocabulary size, increasing from roughly $11.183$ to $13.399$ nats.
+As shown in Figure \ref{fig:3b}, the global cross-entropy declines from about $3.179$ to $3.136$ nats, implying that gains on frequent-word prediction outweigh the degradation on infrequent words.
+Frequent tokens dominate the objective in all settings: the top $2{,}500$ words account for nearly $75\%$ of total loss.
+Nevertheless, as the vocabulary expands, losses on infrequent tokens grow, reflecting lower conditional probabilities and reduced predictability for those items.
+These observations highlight a key takeaway: once loss on frequent words declines, the overall objective is governed by their loss contribution, so further skewness in the token frequency distribution generally improves performance even though it harms rare-token estimates.
+This finding is consistent with the existing study \cite{rajaraman2025theorytokenizationllms, magnusson2024palomabenchmarkevaluatinglanguage}, explaining the benefits of increasing vocabulary size.
 We observe the same qualitative pattern in the OpenWebText (Appendix \ref{apdx:openwebtext}).